Mercury Mariner: 2009 changes

 The 2009 Ford Escape and Mercury Mariner were unveiled at the 2008 Washington Auto Show.
 Sporting a 2.5-liter engine and 6-speed automatic transmission that replaced the four-speed automatic transmission, the new powertrain improved the EPA fuel economy by 1 mile per gallon and increased power by 11% to 170 hp.
 The existing 3.0-liter Duratec V6 was bumped from 200 hp to 240 hp.

 The new 4-cylinder engine was also used in Ford's Escape Hybrid and Mercury Mariner Hybrid.
 “For every eight Escape and Mariner vehicles we sell, one of them is a hybrid, and the appeal is growing,” says Sue Ciscke, Ford senior vice president, Sustainability, Environment and Safety Engineering.

 2010 changes

 For the 2010 model year, the Mariner added Ford's MyKey and trailer sway controls as standard on all trim levels.
 The Mariner also saw the addition of Flex-Fuel, the ability to run using E85 fuel or regular unleaded gasoline with the V6 engine.
 Mercury removed the Euro-style turn signal repeaters for this model year.

 2011 changes

 For the 2011 model year, the Mariner featured HD Radio as a standard, but continued with the same features as the 2010 models.
 This version of the Mariner was its last, as Ford discontinued the Mercury brand due to declining sales.
 Ford ended production of the Mariner in October 2010.

-The last Mariner rolled off the assembly line on October 5, 2010.
+The last Mariner was assembled on October 5, 2010.